ONEARMY/community-platform/CONTRIBUTING.md

 For now you should use [materialUI](https://material-ui.com/) components where possible, as these will form a basis for future design principles.

-## 🤝 &nbsp; Joining the community
+## 🤝 &nbsp; Joining the team

-Once you are confident with the basics of React, Mobx and Typescript we would love to welcome you to the team.
+We are always open to have more people involve.
+If you would like to contribute more often, we would love to welcome you to the team.
 Just [send a quick email](mailto:hello@preciousplastic.com?subject=Developers%20Call%20To%20Arms), introducing yourself and outline:

 1. Your experience working with the technologies listed above
 2. How much time you feel you can dedicate to the project